 At the Portland Conservatory of Music, we help students get where they want to go, whether that’s being able to play along with friends on the ukulele, or pursue a prestigious education and lifelong career in music.
-We are proud to serve to serve Southern Maine as your non-profit community music school, striving to make music education accessible to all.
+We are proud to serve southern Maine as your non-profit community music school, striving to make music education accessible to all.

 Music Education for Kids

 In addition to the individual benefits, music helps kids learn to collaborate and succeed in group settings.
 Research suggests that kids who engage in music education at a young age become lifelong patrons and performers in the arts, helping the arts to thrive in our communities.

-For older kids, our Jazz Studies Division offers courses in jazz history, as well as ensemble courses where students learn improvisation and jazz performance.
+For older kids, our Jazz Studies Program offers courses in jazz history, as well as ensemble courses where students learn improvisation and jazz performance.
 The Karger College Prep program, the premier program of its kind in the state, provides a comprehensive education with a classical foundation for students looking to pursue higher education or a career in music.
-Our youth choirs Boy Singers of Maine and Sisters in Song bring youth together in the joyful act of singing, and provide performance opportunities throughout the year.
+Our youth choirs, Boy Singers of Maine and Girl Singers of Maine, bring youth together in the joyful act of singing, and provide performance opportunities throughout the year.

 Music Education for Adults

 Our private lessons are open to all ages and all abilities— we strive to meet people where they are.
 Students who feel ready to play with others can apply to join an ensemble and be matched with musical peers at a similar level of learning.

 At PCM, music education does not end in the classroom.
 We provide opportunities for students to perform throughout the year, including recitals at the end of every semester.
 We also provide students with opportunities to experience performances by local and traveling world-class musicians.
-Every fall, our Early Music Festival offers performances, workshops and lectures by leading musicians in the field of Early Music.
-Our springtime Back Cove Contemporary Music Festival features New England’s top composers and performers, often showcasing world-premieres of original works.
-Throughout the academic year, our Noonday Concert Series provides Southern Maine with FREE weekly performances by Maine’s most talented musicians, advancing our mission to make high quality music accessible to all.
-Our Dimensions in Jazz series brings esteemed performers from around the world to Portland stages.

 With arts funding threatened in our public schools and in our communities, PCM seeks to complement and enhance music opportunities for people at every stage of life.